Art

 Artist Statement

-Years later I met an artist who knew how to see, how to turn visions into objects.
-He introduced me to designing, inventing, building, and carving wood.
-I discovered a world I love; where the hand, eye and the spirit dance, and the possibilities endless.
+Years later I met Steve who had benefited from an art education I hardly even knew existed.
+He knew how to turn visions into objects, and introduced me to designing, inventing, building, and carving in wood.
+I discovered a world I love; where the hand, eye and the spirit dance, and the possibilities are endless.
 I don’t separate art and craft, whether of life or objects.
-Creativity begets creativity.
-When I’m writing, paintings are forming in my mind; when painting, I discover a sculpture.
-A song becomes a watercolor, the color of the leaves a story.
-One area blends into another which leads to something different.
+Creativity begets creativity, whether writing or carving or painting or playing music, each area blends into another which leads to something different.

 There is so much to explore, to discover.
 Creative expression is difficult, fun, time consuming, challenging, satisfying, a lot of work — sometimes all at the same time.
 Chaotic and peaceful, it has become an everyday part of my life.
 It gets into everything I do, and drags me into more.
 It connects me to myself.
 It connects me to those around me.
 Everyone who touches my art adds to it, to me, and I to them.
 Along with the intensity and frustration, there is a lot of fun.
 The way of life I’ve chosen allows me my way of art.
 It’s a good way to live, and it suits me.